Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-sendcloud/README.md

 8. Make sure you have the permission `SetSendCloudConfig`
 9. Go to `Settings > SendCloud`
 10. You can fill in your SendCloud `secret` and `public key` here and click save.
+11. Additionally, you can set a fallback phone number, for when a customer hasn't filled out one.
+A phone number is required by Sendcloud in some cases.

 Now, when an order is placed, it will be automatically fulfilled and send to SendCloud.